Upgrade your network to stand-alone Yammer Enterprise subscription

 How to upgrade

-You can activate Yammer Enterprise through the Office 365 admin portal by following these steps.
+You can activate Yammer Enterprise through the Microsoft 365 admin center by following these steps.

 Under included services, click Yes, activate Yammer Enterprise for my network.